Design of Curb Ramps and Pedestrian Routes - Virtual Classroom New

-The course will include a brief overview of the ADA, FHWA requirements, group exercise designing curb ramps, and video presentations by the United States Access Board to provide the attendees with background information and points-of-view of persons with disabilities navigating our pedestrian network.
+The workshop will include a brief overview of the ADA, FHWA requirements, group exercise designing curb ramps, and video presentations by the United States Access Board to provide the attendees with background information and points-of-view of persons with disabilities navigating our pedestrian network.

 The course will consist of two live Zoom sessions

-**People must attend all scheduled dates of the session to complete the training.
+**Participants must attend all scheduled dates of the session to complete the training.

 Credit Hours